jon-gilbert/openscad_objects/docs/HOWTO.md

 ## Subsection: 2.
 Define the model attributes
 *tl;dr:* `Axle_attributes = ["diameter=i", "length=i"];`

-Objects are based around the notion of attributes, and the accessing of them thus, and pretty much everything is built around the list of known attributes for your object.
+Objects are based around the notion of attributes and repeatedly accessing them, and pretty much everything is built around the list of known attributes for your object.
 Start with a list of things that makes your model, that you find yourself passing around over and over, that are common to the things that make your model.
 That list is your attributes.
 For our purposes, we'll care most about the *length* of an axle, and its *diameter*: those two things are our Axle's attributes.

 It's easy to mix various data types into an object.
-A single object can have a variety of numbers (like for measurements and dimensions), strings (for labeling, identification, or style selection), booleans (to enable a particular model feature), or other objects.
+A single OpenSCAD model can have a variety of numbers (like for measurements and dimensions), strings (for labeling, identification, or style selection), booleans (to enable a particular model feature), and there's no enforcement within OpenSCAD that limits what data types can be assigned to variables.
 Because it's easy to mix them around, it's easy to mistake the type of value for a given attribute.
 *(Ask me how many times I've messed up referencing a number when I really wanted a list and getting a console error, go on.)*
-So: attributes specify the *type* of data they'll accept. `[attribute_name=attribute_type]` is how those types are specified;
+So: object attributes specify the *type* of data they'll accept, and if you accidentally try to store a value that isn't of that attribute's type, it'll be rejected. `[attribute_name=attribute_type]` is how those types are specified;
 `attribute_type` is one of types found in `ATTRIBUTE_DATA_TYPES`, detailed below.
 In this example both the diameter and length are expected to be integers, so we'll use the `i` type.
+There's a whole bevy of supported data types for your object's
+attributes: `i` (for integers), `s` (for strings), `b` (for booleans), `l` (for lists), `u` (for undefined values), and `o` (for other objects).

 Assign the collection of attributes and their types to a list, with a globally-unique name.
 A good practice would to have the name you picked above as part of the name of the list - for example, `Axle_attributes` - but this isn't really required.